 Dr Nicholas Morton is a specialist in the history of crusading and the Medieval Mediterranean between the tenth and thirteenth centuries.
 More recently he has begun to focus specifically upon the theme of inter-faith relations between Christianity and Islam in this region.
 He has published extensively on topics connected to this subject area, writing a range of monographs and scholarly articles.
-He is also an editor for two Routledge book series: Rulers of the Latin East and The Military Religious Orders: History, Sources and Memory and Global Histories before Globalisation.
+He is also an editor for three Routledge book series: Rulers of the Latin East and The Military Religious Orders: History, Sources and Memory and Global Histories before Globalisation.

 His research interests inform his teaching and his main courses are as follows:

 - HIST370 Defending Christendom: The Knights Templar and the Medieval Military Orders

 Dr Morton joined Nottingham Trent University in 2009.
 Formerly he taught at Queen Mary University (UL), Royal Holloway (UL) and Swansea University.